caltechlibrary/pubarchiver/README.md

 ☥ License
 ----------

 Copyright &copy; 2019-2021, Caltech.
-This software is freely distributed under a BSD/MIT type license.
+This software is freely distributed under a BSD 3-clause license.
 Please see the [LICENSE](LICENSE) file for more information.

 ❡ Authors and history
 --------------------

 [Tom Morrell](https://github.com/tmorrell) developed the original algorithm for extracting metadata from DataCite and creating XML files for use with Portico submissions of microPublication.org articles.
-[Mike Hucka](https://github.com/mhucka) created the much-expanded second version of the software, now known as PubArchiver.
+Starting with that original script, [Mike Hucka](https://github.com/mhucka) created the much-expanded Microarchiver program (later renamed to PubArchiver).

 ♥︎ Acknowledgments